Inedo/inedo-docs/Content/proget/api/assets/files/download.md

 ```

 ## HTTP Request Specification
-To return the content a file, `GET` to the URL with the `AssetDirectoryName` and path to the file.
+To return the content of a file, `GET` to the URL with the `AssetDirectoryName` and path to the file.

 ```plaintext
 GET /endpoints/«AssetDirectoryName»/content/«path_to_file»